caltechlibrary/andor/docs/Workflow-Scheme.md

 in this workflow.
 A object's workflow assignment also makes a workflow behave as a queue.

-Object permissions can be "create", "update" and "read".  **AndOr** doesn't support delating objects.
-You can create the illusion of deletion by be clever with your workflow definitions.
+Object permissions can be "create", "update" and "read".
+**AndOr** doesn't support delating objects.
+You can create the illusion of deletion by cleverly defining a "delete" workflow.

 [^1]: objects have a field called "\_WorkQueue" that holds the name of the workflow queue they are currently associated with